projectriff/projectriff.io/docs/v0.6/getting-started/kind.md

 Install kind using one of the methods in the [kind Quick Start](https://kind.sigs.k8s.io/docs/user/quick-start) docs.

-### Resize the VM and disable built-in Kubernetes
+### Resize the VM

 If you are running Docker on macOS or Windows, use the Preferences feature in the Docker menu to open Advanced settings and configure your VM with at least 5GB of memory and 4 CPUs.
-Also, make sure that you don't have Kubernetes enabled.
 Click on Apply & Restart.

 ### kind-config.yaml